What is Cost Per Acquisition? How to Calculate it

 What is cost per acquisition?

-Cost per acquisition (CPA) is a digital marketing metric used to measure the cost of acquiring a new customer, usually using a marketing campaign or channel.
+Cost per acquisition (CPA) is a used to measure the cost of acquiring a new customer, usually using a marketing campaign or channel.

 CPA is sometimes referred to as “cost per action.”
 This is because the term acquisition can represent various actions taken to earn a new lead, such as the customer making a purchase, downloading materials, or signing up for something a business offers.